Florencehg63

 Maul-High-damage Werebear attack that stuns enemies for effective crowd control.

-Earth Spike-DoT spell that keeps enemies under pressure consistently.
+Earth Spike-DoT spell that continuously pressures enemies.

 Gear and Stat Priorities